 Long-lived assets, except for goodwill, consist of property and equipment and finite-lived acquired intangible assets, such as internal-use software, software licenses, customer relationships, gaming licenses, trademarks, tradenames and customer relationships.
 Long-lived assets, except for goodwill and indefinite-lived assets, are tested for recoverability whenever events or changes in business circumstances indicate that the carrying amount of the asset may not be fully recoverable.
 Impairment expense is recognized to the extent an asset's expected undiscounted future cash flows are less than the asset's carrying amount.
-The Company determined that there was no significant impairment of long-lived assets during the three months ended March 31, 2022 or the year ended December 31, 2021.
+The Company determined that there was an impairment of long-lived assets of \$412,450 during the three and nine months ended September 30, 2022, as it relates to a project no longer being pursued by the Company.